Minnesota Intestacy and the need for a legal Will

 The effect of these detailed and inflexible rules of inheritance make clear the importance of having a Will.
 The order of distribution of your estate is based on the general assumption that the family members closest to you as relatives are the ones who should inherit your estate upon your death.
 But this is not always the situation.
 You may have a sibling that you have not spoken to in decades, but this sibling will be treated the same as your closest siblings.
 Or you may have a friend, neighbor, or charity that you want to inherit part or all of your estate, but this is not possible under the intestacy laws and may only be accomplished through a Will.
 There also may be a reason to prevent a family member from inheriting from you if such an inheritance affects that family member’s eligibility for government assistance or is at risk of being taken by creditors.
 You may also wish to plan your estate to try to avoid probate and the costs and time involved with such proceedings.

 Wills and Estate Planning in St. Cloud MN

 All of these considerations emphasize the importance of having a Will and planning for what happens to your estate at your death.
-The attorneys at Jeddeloh & Snyder, PA are experienced estate planning attorneys that can help you plan your estate so that your loved ones receive exactly what you wish instead of what the intestacy laws require.
+The Conservstorship and Guardianship attorneys at Jeddeloh & Snyder, PA are experienced estate planning attorneys in that can help you plan your estate so that your loved ones receive exactly what you wish instead of what the intestacy laws require.